The economic fallout from the coronavirus pandemic is staggering. Millions of Americans have joined the ranks of the unemployed.

 - Federal tax, based on your marginal income tax rate

-But, because of the severe economic disruption to people’s lives from the coronavirus, right now you’re allowed to withdraw up to $100,000 from your 401(k) and pay the taxes over three years.
+But, because of the severe economic disruption to people’s lives from the coronavirus, some individuals affected by COVID-19 may qualify to withdraw up to $100,000 from a 401(k) and pay the taxes over three years.
 Plus, you won’t get hit with the 10% early withdrawal penalty at this time.
 Read more to see if you qualify.

 As you can imagine, most personal finance experts do not recommend raiding your 401(k).